aikalra/replay-ingest/README.md

 **Rate limiting.** 60 requests/minute per site key, sliding window, in memory.

+**Limits and failure behavior.** Payloads over 5MB are rejected with 413 before the body is read.
+A record file that is unreadable on disk never takes the service down: listings skip it and report an `unreadable` count, and fetching it directly returns 422.
+If the audit ledger itself is corrupted, `/v1/audit/verify` flags the break at the exact entry (including lines that no longer parse) while the service keeps running; ingest refuses to append onto a corrupt tip with a 500 until the ledger is repaired, so a broken chain is never silently extended.

 **CORS.** Responses carry `Access-Control-Allow-Origin: *` so the browser engines can post directly from their pages.
 Open in this reference; pin it to the engine origins in production.